Images: copyright guide

 Mashups or collage creations incorporating copyrighted images need to be assessed against ownership rights and copyright exceptions, such as fair dealing – research and study.
 You can create mashups or collages under the fair dealing provision - research and study, but only while you are studying.

-To create a mashup or collage from works protected by copyright, you must ask the copyright holder for permission.
+To use copyrighted work in a mashup or collage outside of research and study, you must ask the copyright holder for permission.
 If you create a collage or mashup from a substantial part of an existing work, you may be in breach of copyright.

-The safest option is to create mashups and collages from works where copyright has expired, or from Creative Commons-licensed works.
+The safest option is to create mashups and collages from works where copyright has expired, from Creative Commons-licensed works or open resources.
+See the 'Free stuff' lists in our Copyright guide for suggestions.

 Online, MyRMIT, blogs, wikis